Ethan Hill

 Ethan Hill (born 12 September 2002) is an English professional footballer who plays as a midfielder for club Mansfield Town.

-Playing career
+Career

 Hill turned professional at Mansfield Town in May 2021.
 He made his senior debut on 31 August under the stewardship of Nigel Clough, in a 3–1 defeat at Harrogate Town in the EFL Trophy.

 Style of play

 Mansfield Town academy manager Richard Cooper described Hill as "a very technically astute midfield player... a gifted midfield player [with] an eye for a pass".